How Monchi built a stunning Sevilla side that fell just short of a quadruple

-But unlike at other clubs of a similar standing, whereby whatever happens on the pitch is seemingly a byproduct of just existing to keep bringing in funds (are you reading, Mike Ashley?), the genius of Monchi is that he’s managed to balance their selling club status with delivering plenty to celebrate.
+But unlike at other clubs of a similar standing, whereby whatever happens on the pitch is seemingly a byproduct of just existing to keep bringing in funds, the genius of Monchi is that he’s managed to balance their selling club status with delivering plenty to celebrate.

 Recruiting less established players and selling their biggest stars inevitably leads to a cycle of feast or fallow.
 Not every season during Monchi’s time at Sevilla has been one to remember, but several times everything has coalesced together into something special.
 At no point was this more true than in the mid-00s.

 • • • •

 Caparros saw out his contract and left after a five-year stint, taking over at Deportivo La Coruna while they still had some of their old ‘Super Depor‘ sheen.

 Baptista and Ramos departed for Real Madrid, but as ever Sevilla rolled with the punches and continued to progress regardless.
 Juande Ramos, a former Betis coach who had largely done good work wherever he’d been, arrived in the dugout.